ZosoV/mobia-project/deployment/README.md

 2. A secondary detector, known as **LPDNet**, which detects a **license plate** in the region of interest built on the previous detection.
 3. Another secondary detector, known as **LPRNet**, is applied on the previous license plate detection to recognize the **characters**.

-Note: there are other components in the pipeline, but they will be explained later.
+Note: there are other components in the pipeline, but they are explained on [common/README.md](common/README.md).

 The DeepStream version used in this repository is the 6.0.1.